aroldvalda/SceneMan/README.md

 ### Changelog:

 *   Version 1.1:
-    *   Added stack freezing
+    *   Added stack freezing.
-    *   The stack will automatically freeze while using the event and clearStack methods
+    *   The stack will automatically freeze while using the event and clearStack methods.
 *   Version 1.2:
-    *   Added stack saving
+    *   Added stack saving.
-    *   Stacks can now be saved and restored using unique IDs assigned to each saved stack
+    *   Stacks can now be saved and restored using unique IDs assigned to each saved stack.
 *   Version 1.3:
-    *   Added stack locking
+    *   Added stack locking.
     *   Stacks can now be locked up to a specified level.
-Any scenes at and below the specified level will be skipped during an event trigger
+Any scenes at and below the specified level will be skipped during an event trigger.
+This can be used to easily transition to a new scene and back.
+Simply lock the stack, push the new scene, run its code, pop the new scene, and unlock the stack.
+*   Version 1.4:
+    *   Added a function for getting the current lock level value.
+    *   Added a function for clearing the unlocked portion of the stack, aka all the scenes above the current lock level value.

 ### Documentation: